-Going through my own education, I found my motivation under the guise of a metaphor from a video game.
-It may not work for you but it will help you visualise the importance of continuous learning.
+Throughout my time in education, I found my motivation under the guise of a metaphor from a video game.
+It may not work for you but it can help you visualise the importance of continuous learning.

-Developing variety in your skill-set and competencies will help open the door to future opportunities and form an integral part of your personal and professional development by reducing the risk of stagnation and help maximise your potential from a young age.
+Developing variety in your skill-set and competencies will help open the door to future opportunities and form an integral part of your personal and professional development by reducing the risk of stagnation.
+Plus, help to maximise your potential from a young age.

 So here we go, a definitive list of the most important benefits of getting tuition to run alongside current academic studies: